SmileiPIC/Smilei/doc/Sphinx/namelist.rst

   :default: 0.

-  The time during which the particle positions are not updated, in units of :math:`T_r`.
+  The time during which the particles are "frozen", in units of :math:`T_r`.
+  Frozen particles do not move and therefore do not deposit any current either.
+  They are computationally much cheaper than non-frozen particles and oblivious to any EM-fields in the simulation.

 .. py:data:: ionization_model